 Crimsonland has fairly straight forward gameplay as it's a classic twin stick game which has movements, aiming and shooting.
 There are also many power-ups and better guns to collect which are dropped from zombies.
 These range from nukes going off to weapons such as the RPG or flamethrower.
 The graphics aspect was actually also great though nothing too amazing, the details were slightly hard to enjoy from such the high over the top camera angle.
 What was really neat about them though was that limbs went flying everywhere as they gibbed, gore splattered across the ground and enemies were unique.
 I felt there were patterns about the enemies, but some of the best parts were when the enemies eventually cornered you.
 Another part of Crimsonland I enjoyed was cooperative play which goes up to four locally and really creates crazy team experiences.
 I would have loved to see online multiplayer since that would have made it even better, but the local play was still a great time.

 Out of all the titles I've been playing recently Crimsonland was just a great amount of fun and presented a bloody good time.
 There were limbs piling up and the ground was patterned with blood.
 It is seriously a gory title and a ton of fun to play in solo or with another player.
 There are many levels present within the campaign and survival only extends the gameplay options.
 This is a great twin stick based on survival and trying your best not to get cornered or you'll get eaten alive.

-Review Done on Crimsonland for Xbox One
+Crimsonland Review on Xbox One

 Review Code Provided by 10Tons